regiellis/ComfyUI-EasyPony/README.md

 # ComfyUI Easy Pony

 > [!WARNING]
-> I have updated the node to be more self-contain and to be more user friendly.
-As of version 1.2.0 you are able to select you model and alter the last_clip parameter
+> I have updated the node to be more self-contained and to be more user friendly.
+As of version 1.2.0 you are able to select a model and alter the last_clip parameter
 > directly on the node.
 A invert for source and rating has been added as well, allowing you to filter this content out in the negative direction.
 Anyone using the previous
 > version of this node will need to update their flows to reflect the changes in the new version.